Whenever we see wrongdoing committed in the name of Islam, we hear the cliché: “This is not real Islam!”

 This is a bilateral strive.
 One side strives to suppress the truth you mention, and you strive against them to reveal the truth and convey the message of the Qur’an.
 This is the essence of jihad.

-Let’s see the following verse about jihad:
+Let’s see the following command about ‘jihad’:

-“And strive (jaahadu) for Allah in a manner worthy of that striving.
+“And strive (jaahadu) for God in a manner worthy of that striving.
 He has chosen you and has not placed upon you in the religion any difficulty.
 (It is) the religion of your father, Abraham.”
 (Al-Hajj/ The Pilgrimage 22:78)

 As additional reading: